dreamcatcher-tech/network/Inbox/2025-08-21 1453 is reputation enough to cause pressure to pay.md

 It needs to be so etherlike that you could just as easily say "i hope that someone acknowledges my good work"

 at point of payment, we would calculate worth ? so we would show you projected future worth ?

+Maybe you couldn't make the payment unless you state something insightful about the project, like a video call or something ?